How and when to withdraw from RRSP and TFSA

 - Consider winding down taxable accounts, slowly, since dividends and capital gains is an efficient form of taxation.

 - Avoid hoarding all RRSP/RRIF assets until your 70s, when you are forced to generate RRIF income or annuity income.
+You might pay more tax in your senior years by hoarding RRSP/RRIF assets until your 70s.

 - Leave TFSA assets intact for as long as possible.

-- Delay CPP or OAS or both.
+- Delay CPP or OAS or both for inflation-fighting longevity risk.

 I look forward to sharing some detailed case studies about these points above over time on my site to help you and every Canadian make the most of our your DIY retirement planning.